bhavanvir/SENG-275/Assignment 2/Assignment2a.md

 **4. R: Reference**
 - T1: Requires for the `Uname` to be valid
 - T2: Requires for the `Pword` to be valid for the `login id` instance
-- T3: Requires for the user information to be queryable in a database

 **5. E: Existence**
 - T1: Registering in a course that isn't offered in a term